leuty/eb-cosmo/README.md

 ```
 $ ./build_crclim_libs.sh -p cordex -t gpu -i /scratch/username/install/
 ```
-and note that the install directory must exist **before** executing the script.
+and note that **the install directory must exist before executing the script**.
 At the end the script output variables to export and module to load:
 ```
 # EXECUTE THE FOLLOWING COMMANDS IN YOUR TERMINAL #